Seeed-Studio/wiki-documents/docs/Grove-Air_Quality_Sensor_v1.3.md

 }
 ```

-- **Step 4.** We will see the distance display on terminal as below.- **Step 4.** We will see the distance display on terminal as below.
+- **Step 4.** We will see the distance display on terminal as below.

 ![](https://github.com/SeeedDocument/Grove_Air_Quality_Sensor_v1.3/raw/master/img/AirQualitySensot_Demo.jpg)